Raleigh Aluminum Wiring Remediation

 Learn More About Aluminum Wiring Remediation

 Many customers ask us if they really do have to replace or repair their aluminum wiring.
 The short answer is yes.
 However, at Zar Electric, we know that rewiring your entire home or property can be expensive, and you may not have it within your budget.
 We want everyone to feel safe in their homes.
-Our Raleigh aluminum wiring electricians will work with you to come up with a solution that protects you and your family.
+Our Raleigh electricians will work with you to come up with aluminum wiring solutions that protect you and your family.
 We provide honest, straightforward pricing so that you can adequately plan to have your wiring fixed, and we always discuss things with you before beginning work.

 To determine what is going on with your electrical system, it is recommended that you work with a licensed, experienced electrician, like ours.
 Call Zar Electric at (919) 200-6551 today.

 I will definitely have to spread the word!!- W. Davis

 No wonder this company is part of the community's Best of the Best!!- Boyd Crane

 I have used the services of Zar Electric for several years now- S. Hopson